Debugging random Haskell

 - Haskell’s layout rule lets us do without braces and semicolons in favour of indenting and dedenting; the indentation above needs straightening out.

-are used at the end). - A
+bazandfoooare ignored, butfooandbarare used at the end). - A

-block is just a regular function, hence the nested argument tomany
+doblock is just a regular function, hence the nested argument tomany - The return value of a

-function which doesn't perform any action (in our case any parsing) but does provide a return value.
+doblock is the return value of the last function in the chain; to override this, we can use thereturnfunction which doesn’t perform any action (in our case any parsing) but does provide a return value.

 defB = do char 'X'